AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 a private type and its full declaration is an access type.
 The rule is checked inside expanded generics.

-This rule has no parameters.
+The rule has an optional parameter for ``+R`` option:

+*ALL*
+   All instantiations of Unchecked_Conversion to or from System.Address are flagged.

 .. rubric:: Example